Gelatart/Top-Game-List-Score-Sorting/Readme.txt

 --Count a sum of all numbers leading up to that one --Divide the sum by the number of entries in the list (round down) --Former for this list is that number divided in half (round down)

+MONGOSH:
+(Seems like I can only properly connect to the cluster when I don't use my VPN?)